ASCO: Merck backs up Peloton buyout with promising kidney cancer data

 One year after betting $1.05 billion on Peloton Therapeutics, Merck is unveiling data from a phase 2 study of a HIF-2α inhibitor picked up in that deal—and it's promising.

-The drug curbed tumor growth in 43% and shrank tumors in 28% of patients with kidney cancer linked to a particular genetic condition, offering hope not only to a patient group that must undergo multiple abdominal surgeries, but also to kidney cancer patients more broadly.
+The drug curbed tumor growth in 43% and shrank tumors in 28% of patients with kidney cancer linked to a particular genetic condition, offering hope not only to a patient group that must undergo multiple abdominal surgeries but also to kidney cancer patients more broadly.

 Although the 28% response rate might seem low, Merck expects to see the drug—now dubbed MK-6482—work in more patients as time goes on.
 Some of the trial patients have been taking the drug for as long as 73 weeks, but others are earlier in their treatment.

-“Each time we do a new imaging cut, we find more responses,” Roy Baynes, Merck SVP and global head of clinical development, told FierceBiotech.
+“Each time we do a new imaging cut, we find more responses,” Roy Baynes, Merck senior vice president and global head of clinical development, told FierceBiotech.
 “Some [responses] come in quite late.
 It’s not like you know immediately whether someone is going to respond.”

 And when the therapy works, it continues to work: “Those who have responses remain in response,” Baynes said.

 MK-6482 blocks HIF-2α (hypoxia-inducible factor-2 alpha), a protein that plays a role in regulating tissue oxygen levels.
-Merck tested it in 61 patients with clear cell kidney cancer linked to von Hippel-Lindau (VHL) disease, a genetic condition that causes tumors and cysts to grow throughout the body.
+Merck tested it in 61 patients with clear cell kidney cancer linked to Von Hippel-Lindau (VHL) disease, a genetic condition that causes tumors and cysts to grow throughout the body.
 People with VHL disease do not make a protein that binds to HIF-2α, “so the pathway is turned on all the time,” Baynes said.

 RELATED: Merck boosts late-phase cancer pipeline with $1.1B Peloton buy